kulve/tegra-debian/README.md

 ------------
 * Not properly tested, so there is a bunch unknown issues
 * Low-power core doesn't work (kernel crash)
-* HDMI must be connected always and the monitor/TV must be on always
+** CPUfreq with ondemand governer works though.
-* Audio plays at wrong rate
+* Audio plays at wrong rate and only at left speaker
-* Gstreamer usually assumes xvimagesink as the video sink, but nvxvimagesink must be used
+* Gstreamer usually assumes xvimagesink as the video sink, but nvxvimagesink must be used ** Totem obeys gconf: gconftool-2  -s /system/gstreamer/0.10/default/videosink nvxvimagesink --type=string
-* Only 1920x1080 supported

 Setting up the rootfs